itzzfinicalfire/opt/README.md

 gradle build -x test
 ```

-Artifacts appear in `build/libs/Finicalfirecooldown-<version>.jar` along with a
+Artifacts appear in `build/libs/OptimizebyFinii-<version>.jar` along with a
 sources jar.

+> The packaged release JAR is intended to ship as `OptimizebyFinii.jar` for easy
+> drop-in installation.

 ### Switching to full Fabric dependencies